Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 - The ability to require an individual to engage in a behaviour change programme, alcohol or drug treatment programme, or to take a polygraph test.

-- The ability to require an individual to wear an electronic monitoring tag (to monitor their compliance with conditions in the order).
+- The ability to require an individual to wear an electronic monitoring tag (to monitor their compliance with other conditions in the order).

 Service